Integrity and

 discursive condition than the other person can express in words or than the

 other person is experiencing.
-Listen to what someone is saying however they

-express it and consider the meaning of what they said as well as you can.
+the meaning of what they say as well as you understand it.
+Don't listen to much

-listen to much information about anyone.
+information about anyone.

-your thoughts.
+thoughts.
 Don't think that your ideas resulting from your comparisons of people

 are reliable.

-people are helpful for you to maintain awareness of another person’s inherent,
+educated or popular comparisons of people are helpful for you to maintain

-natural and wholesome qualities and potentials.
+awareness of another person’s inherent, natural and wholesome qualities and

 Of